mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 ## Task 3 - Hero image

-You need to either identify on of your original images for the *hero* image or create a new one.
+You need to either identify one of your original images for the *hero* image or create a new one.

 If you have a relevant image (you can always change it later as the project develops), follow these steps:

+* You will require an image that is 3000 pixels or wider.
+If smaller, you will end up stretching and distorting the image.

 * Create a copy of your orginal - always work on a copy.